Cummins (NYSE:CMI) Raised to “Buy” at Jefferies Financial Group

-Cummins (NYSE:CMI) last issued its earnings results on Wednesday, February 3rd.
-The company reported $3.36 EPS for the quarter, beating the consensus estimate of $2.74 by $0.62.
-Cummins had a return on equity of 20.30% and a net margin of 8.12%.
-The business had revenue of $5.83 billion for the quarter, compared to the consensus estimate of $5.18 billion.
-During the same period last year, the business posted $2.56 EPS.
-The company’s revenue was up 4.5% compared to the same quarter last year.
-On average, research analysts expect that Cummins will post 11.41 earnings per share for the current fiscal year.
+Cummins (NYSE:CMI) last released its earnings results on Wednesday, February 3rd.
+The company reported $3.36 earnings per share for the quarter, topping the consensus estimate of $2.74 by $0.62.
+The company had revenue of $5.83 billion for the quarter, compared to the consensus estimate of $5.18 billion.
+Cummins had a net margin of 8.12% and a return on equity of 20.30%.
+Cummins’s revenue was up 4.5% compared to the same quarter last year.
+During the same quarter in the previous year, the firm earned $2.56 EPS.
+As a group, analysts expect that Cummins will post 11.41 EPS for the current fiscal year.

-The business also recently announced a quarterly dividend, which was paid on Thursday, March 4th.
-Investors of record on Friday, February 19th were issued a $1.35 dividend.
-The ex-dividend date of this dividend was Thursday, February 18th.
-This represents a $5.40 dividend on an annualized basis and a yield of 2.03%.
-Cummins’s dividend payout ratio is currently 35.88%.

-A number of institutional investors have recently made changes to their positions in CMI.
-IFP Advisors Inc raised its holdings in Cummins by 3.2% during the fourth quarter.
-IFP Advisors Inc now owns 15,368 shares of the company’s stock valued at $3,484,000 after acquiring an additional 476 shares during the period.
-Moody Lynn & Lieberson LLC raised its holdings in Cummins by 444.2% during the fourth quarter.
-Moody Lynn & Lieberson LLC now owns 62,246 shares of the company’s stock valued at $14,136,000 after acquiring an additional 50,807 shares during the period.
-O Shares Investment Advisers LLC raised its holdings in Cummins by 9.7% during the fourth quarter.
-O Shares Investment Advisers LLC now owns 4,902 shares of the company’s stock valued at $1,113,000 after acquiring an additional 435 shares during the period.
-Sigma Planning Corp raised its holdings in Cummins by 156.0% during the fourth quarter.
-Sigma Planning Corp now owns 19,419 shares of the company’s stock valued at $4,410,000 after acquiring an additional 11,834 shares during the period.
-Finally, Columbia Trust Co 01012016 bought a new stake in Cummins during the fourth quarter valued at about $775,000.
-81.07% of the stock is currently owned by institutional investors.
+A number of large investors have recently bought and sold shares of the stock.
+BlackRock Inc. grew its position in Cummins by 1.9% in the 4th quarter.
+BlackRock Inc. now owns 13,031,093 shares of the company’s stock valued at $2,959,361,000 after buying an additional 237,406 shares during the last quarter.
+Charles Schwab Investment Management Inc. grew its position in Cummins by 8.1% in the 4th quarter.
+Charles Schwab Investment Management Inc. now owns 2,169,762 shares of the company’s stock valued at $492,754,000 after buying an additional 163,318 shares during the last quarter.
+Norges Bank purchased a new position in Cummins in the 4th quarter valued at $450,351,000.
+Amundi Pioneer Asset Management Inc. grew its position in Cummins by 25.5% in the 4th quarter.
+Amundi Pioneer Asset Management Inc. now owns 1,327,792 shares of the company’s stock valued at $301,469,000 after buying an additional 269,647 shares during the last quarter.
+Finally, UBS Asset Management Americas Inc. grew its position in Cummins by 5.7% in the 4th quarter.
+UBS Asset Management Americas Inc. now owns 1,296,030 shares of the company’s stock valued at $294,328,000 after buying an additional 70,193 shares during the last quarter.
+Hedge funds and other institutional investors own 81.07% of the company’s stock.

 About Cummins